TatoEb/scripts/README.md

-# my scripts for IT Army, etc.
+# my scripts for CyberCorpus, etc.